-The admissions number for our Reception class for the school year 2023-24 is 30.
+The admissions number for the school year 2024-25 is 30.
 Where the number of applications is lower than the school's admission number, all applicants will be admitted.

 OVERSUBSCRIPTION CRITERIA

 If the number of applications for a particular year group exceeds the number of places available, each application will be given a priority and places will be allocated in the following order: